PlutoZhang/ztrial-scenarios/scenario_1.md

 ## What to do next

-# Using the MVS Explorer to submit data sets to JES
+# Use the Zowe CLI to create data sets and upload to mainframe

 ## About this task

+You'll use Zowe CLI to create data sets and upload to mainframe...

+## Procedures

+1. ...
+1. ...
+1. ...

+## What to do next

+# Using the MVS Explorer to view the data sets

+## About this task
-You'll use the MVS Explorer to submit data sets that contain JCL to JES.
+You'll use the MVS Explorer to view the data sets.

 ## Procedures
 1. In the bottom application draw of Zowe Desktop, you can see several explorer server icons.
 Click the MVS Explorer icon, the MVS explorer is displayed.